bsdero/kanekfs/README.md

 like mkfs, fsck and so on.
 So, the file system software will be divided in modules, which would be in charge of specific functionalities and features of the file system.

-For practicity, an object storage service is on plan, and there will be a metadata service for handle the metadata required by the super block, inodes or edges.

 So some of the planned modules and tools: